BCDevOps/platform-services/apps/rocketchat/readme.md

 A standard DeploymentConfig is created for the Rocket Chat NodeJS application.
 Environment variables are loaded in from the mongodb secret.
 Liveness and readiness health checks on HTTP port 3000 are set.
 The DeploymentConfig is set up for a rolling deployment with 3 replicas

+#### Upgrades

+Upgrades to Rocket Chat will be handled by deployment of a new image version.

+!! testing image change trigger with image stream

 #### Storage
 !!vol mounts empty dir for uploads?
 * need to put in file size limit